-Adjusted EBITDA and Adjusted Net Income
+Adjusted EBITDA, Adjusted Net Income and Net Debt

-Adjusted EBITDA and Adjusted Net Income are financial measures that are not prepared in accordance with accounting principles generally accepted in the United States ("GAAP") and that we use to evaluate our operating performance, for business planning purposes and to measure our performance relative to that of our competitors.
-Adjusted EBITDA and Adjusted Net Income are presented as key performance indicators as we believe these financial measures will enhance a prospective investor's understanding of our results of operations and financial condition.
-EBITDA consists of net income attributable to continuing operations before interest, taxes, depreciation and amortization.
-Adjusted EBITDA consists of EBITDA adjusted for (i) non-operating income or expense, (ii) the impact of certain non-cash, nonrecurring or other items included in net income and EBITDA that we do not consider indicative of our ongoing operating performance, and (iii) depreciation, amortization and interest of our 50% share of the Zeolyst Joint Venture.
-Adjusted Net Income that we do not consider indicative of our ongoing operating performance.
+Adjusted EBITDA, Adjusted Net Income and Net Debt are financial measures that are not prepared in accordance with accounting principles generally accepted in the United States ("GAAP") and that we use to evaluate our operating performance, for business planning purposes and to measure our performance relative to that of our competitors.
+Adjusted EBITDA, Adjusted Net Income, and Net Debt are presented as key performance indicators as we believe these financial measures will enhance a prospective investor's understanding of our results of operations and financial condition.
+EBITDA consists of net (loss) income attributable to continuing operations before interest, taxes, depreciation and amortization.
+Adjusted EBITDA consists of EBITDA adjusted for (i) non-operating income or expense, (ii) the impact of certain non-cash, nonrecurring or other items included in net (loss) income and EBITDA that we do not consists of net (loss) income adjusted for (i) non-operating income or expense, and (iii) depreciation, amortization and interest of our 50% share of the Zeolyst Joint Venture.
+Adjusted Net Income that we do not consister indicative of our ongoing operating performance.
+Net Debt consists of total debt less cash and cash equivalents.
 We believe that these non-GAAP financial measures provide investors with useful financial metrics to assess our operating performance from period-to-period by excluding certain items that we believe are not representative of our core business.

-You should not consider Adjusted EBITDA or Adjusted Net Income in isolation or as alternatives to the presentation of our financial results in accordance with GAAP.
-The presentation of Adjusted EBITDA and Adjusted Net Income financial measures may differ from similar measures reported by other companies and may not be comparable to other similarly titled measures.
+You should not consider Adjusted EBITDA, Adjusted Net Income, or Net Debt in isolation or as alternatives to the presentation of our financial results in accordance with GAAP.
+The presentation of Adjusted EBITDA, Adjusted Net Income and Net Debt financial measures may differ from similar measures reported by other companies and may not be comparable to other similarly titled measures.
 In evaluating Adjusted EBITDA and Adjusted Net Income, you should be aware that we are likely to incur expenses similar to those eliminated in this presentation in the future and that certain of these items could be considered recurring in nature.
 Our presentation of Adjusted EBITDA and Adjusted Net Income should not be construed as an inference that our future results will be unaffected by unusual or nonrecurring items.
-Reconciliations of Adjusted EBITDA and Adjusted Net Income to GAAP net income are included in the results of operations discussion that follows for each of the respective periods.
+Reconciliations of Adjusted EBITDA, Adjusted Net Income to GAAP net (loss) income and Net Debt to GAAP total debt are included in this "Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" for each of the respective periods.